RS-DAT/JupyterDaskOnSRC/README.md

 * Add the following "Application parameters":
   * Choose "environment_url" from the menu, then set "Source type" as "Fixed", "Data type" as "string", and tick "Overwritable";
   * Choose "co_passwordless_sudo" from the menu, then set "Source type" as "Fixed", "Default value" as `true`, "Data type" as "string", and tick "Overwritable";
-  * Choose "num_nodes" from the menu, then set "Source type" as "Fixed", "Data type" as "string", and tick "Overwritable" and "Required";
+  * Choose "num_nodes" from the menu, then set "Source type" as "Fixed", "Data type" as "string", and tick "Overwritable" and "Required".

 When setting up the **application offer**:
 * Set "Application" as the application just created;
 * Set "Subscription" as "SURF HPC Cloud cluster";
 * Add the following "Application offer parameters":
   * Choose "environment_url" from the menu, then set "Source type" as "Fixed", "Default value" as `https://raw.githubusercontent.com/RS-DAT/JupyterDaskOnSRC/main/environment.yml`, "Data type" as "string", and tick "Overwritable";
-  * Choose "num_nodes" from the menu, then set "Source type" as "Fixed", "Data type" as "string", and tick "Overwritable" and "Required";
+  * Choose "num_nodes" from the menu, then set "Source type" as "Fixed", "Data type" as "string", and tick "Overwritable" and "Required".